Stakeholder Council Member Bios

 Cindy Duch

-Cindy DuchCindy Duch is the Director of Parent Advising for the PEAL Center, Pennsylvania’s Parent Training and Information Center.
-Ms. Duch is active in the Allegheny County (AIU3) Local Task Force (LTF) and was a previous Chairperson for that LTF.
+Picture of Cindy DuchCindy Duch is the PTI Project Director for the PEAL Center, Pennsylvania’s Parent Training and Information Center.
+Cindy is active in the Allegheny County (AIU3) Local Task Force (LTF) and was a previous Chairperson for that LTF.
+She currently serves as a Commissioner on the Employment First Oversight Commission.
 Cindy graduated from Robert Morris University with a BSBA in Economics.
-Cindy lives in Hampton Township in Allegheny County with her husband and two sons.
+She lives in Allegheny County with her husband and two sons.

 Nancy Geist Giacomini, Ed.D.